Ríkisútvarpið (RUV)

 Ownership and governance

 RÚV’s operations are regulated by the Icelandic National Broadcasting Service Act.
-RÚV is a Public Limited Company (PLC) owned by the Icelandic state.
-Its nine executive board members are nominated by the Parliament and elected annually during the General Assembly.
+The broadcaster is a Public Limited Company (PLC) owned by the Icelandic state.
+Its highest governing body is a nine-member executive board, nominated by Parliament and elected annually at the General Assembly.
+Parliament may nominate additional candidates, and RÚV staff may also nominate two representatives.
+The board is responsible for overall company operations and for ensuring compliance with the provisions of the RÚV Act.

 Source of funding and budget

 Our methodology considers the license fee a public contribution, separate from government funding.
 In Iceland, the RÚV license fee, paid by all Icelanders aged 18 to 70, is collected by a government directorate.
 The collected revenues are then used to grant the broadcaster.
-The funds allocated from the state to the Icelandic public broadcaster are referred to as government payouts.
+The funds allocated from the state to the Icelandic public broadcaster are referred to as government payouts, hence our categorization as Independent State-Funded and State-Managed (ISFM) Media.

 Editorial independence